-The council consists of the principal, 2 school employee(s) who is elected in even years, and 7 parent members, half of whom are elected in even years and half in odd years.
+The council consists of the principal, 1 school employee(s) who is elected in even years, 1 school employee(s) who is elected in odd years, and 6 parent members, half of whom are elected in even years and half in odd years.
 In the event there is a tie vote in an election, the principal shall flip a coin to determine the outcome.

-The chair conducts the meetings, makes assignments and requests reports on assignments.
+The chair conducts the meetings, makes assignments, and requests reports on assignments.
 In the absence of the chair the vice-chair shall conduct meetings.